huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ![Alt text](assets/fhe-endpoints/two.png "Create Endpoint")

-After just a few seconds, the endpoint is deployed and your privacy-preserving model is ready to operate.
+After a few seconds, the Endpoint is deployed, and your privacy-preserving model is ready to operate.

 ![Alt text](assets/fhe-endpoints/three.png "Endpoint is created")

-Note: Don’t forget to delete the endpoint (or at least pause it) when you are no longer using it, or else it will cost more than anticipated.
+> [!NOTE]: Don’t forget to delete the endpoint (or at least pause it) when you are no longer using it, or else it will cost more than anticipated.

-## Using the endpoint
+## Using the Endpoint

 ### Installing the client side